arctelix/pinimatic/README.md

 Pinimatic is a self-hosted, [Pinterest][0] inspired by [Wookmark][1] and built on top of Django.
 Originally started as [Pinry][2], I greatly expanded upon the basic Pinry it to make a fully functional, socially integrated, pinboard site.
-Pinimatic is currently in Alpha/Development, some upgrades may be ugly/not work till v1.0.0 is release.
+Pinimatic is currently in Alpha/Development, some upgrades may be ugly/not work till v1.0.0 is released.

 ![Pinimatic Screenshot](https://github.com/arctelix/pinimatic/raw/master/screenshot.png)